joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Guidelines:

-1. Spells originate from physical assets, which are carried by characters in order to cast; without the asset, the spell cannot be cast.
+1. Spells originate from physical assets, which are carried by characters in order to cast; if the asset is not equipped or being carried by the character, the spell cannot be cast.
 2. Qualities of the spell determine the difficulty to cast, which targets the spirit battery.
 3. Difficulty should start at 0 and be easy to calculate; if difficulty to cast reaches 7, no further calculations are required.
 4. Resolving magic with a roll should only require one roll.